top of page

-“I’ve always been drawn to the traces people leave behind — a letter, a building, a photograph.
+“I’ve always been drawn to the traces people leave behind—a letter, a building, a photograph.
+For me, history begins with those fragments and grows into stories we can carry forward.”

 GHOSTWRITING